All Episodes

 No.

-That's all part of infrastructure.
+It's all part of infrastructure.

 That's what they would have you believe.

-Um it's actually pretty sad.
+It's actually pretty sad.

-It's not about climate, but there's a little bit, but it's mostly about radical socialism.
+There's a little bit, but it's mostly about radical socialism.

 That's what the Green New Deal agenda is, which we have spelled out in details I won't repeat right now.

-How did he hide out in that administration for the period that he worked for Biden Obama?
+How did he hide out in that administration for the period that he worked for Biden and Obama?

 Here's what he said.